oceanprotocol/market/README.md

 - metadata about a data set
 - the actual data set files
-- the datatoken which represents the data set
+- the NFT which represents the data set
+- the datatokens representing access rights to the data set files
-- financial data connected to this datatoken, either a pool or a fixed rate exchange contract
+- financial data connected to these datatokens, either a pool or a fixed rate exchange contract
 - calculations and conversions based on financial data
-- metadata about publishers
+- metadata about publisher accounts

 All this data then comes from multiple sources: